-It’s truly a versatile video connector that’s in popular use with HDTVs.
-Computers.
-TV boxes and even mobile devices like smartphones.
+It’s truly a versatile video connector that’s in popular use with HDTVs, computers.
+TV boxes, game consoles, Blu-ray , HD DVD players and even mobile devices like smartphones.

-You can easily transport high definition video to various devices through a single cable.
+You can easily transport high-definition video and audio to supported devices through a single cable.

 That said you may be wondering if you could enjoy the same facility through a DVD recorder.

 You may have looked for an HDMI input in your DVD recorder without success.

 So, is there a DVD recorder with HDMI input?

 The answer, sadly, is no.

 DVD recorders don’t come with HDMI inputs.
 You can only find HDMI connectors on DVD players.
 They’re HDMI-out ports.

 The reason is DVD recorders have to adhere to the HDMI specification.

 The specification requires manufacturers to incorporate a copy-protection feature called High-Definition Copy Protection (HDCP) for using the HDMI label on any device.